eddie-energy/eddie/docs/3-extending/region-connector/api.md

 ### `ValidatedHistoricalDataEnvelopeProvider`

 The [`ValidatedHistoricalDataEnvelopeProvider`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/v0_82/ValidatedHistoricalDataEnvelopeProvider.html) sends a stream of validated historical data.
-When metered data is received from the MDA, it has to be converted to a CIM document.
-The CIM document is then emitted via this provider.
+When metered data is received from the MDA, it has to be converted to a CIM document, before it is emitted via this provider.

 ### `AccountingPointEnvelopeProvider`